axonivy-market/mailstore-connector/mailstore-connector-product/README.md

 ### As a sub-process

 All Email-handling can also be performed calling the provided sub-process `MailStoreConnector.handleMessages` and overriding the process to handle a single Email `MessageHandler.handleMessage`.
-Handling of mails will be marked as successful, when the overridden proces does not throw an error.
+Handling of mails will be marked as successful, when the overridden process returns with `handled=true` (and does not throw an error).

 ### Message handling